quist00/jupyterlab-tutorial/presentation.md

 # What is JupyterLab?
 - Web-based interactive environment
-- Supports interleavingfunctioal code with data exploration and presentation in single portable file
+- Supports interleaving functioal code with data exploration and presentation in single portable file
-- Runs Python, R, Julia, and more
+- Can run Python, R, Julia, and more
 - Excellent tool for data science and teaching

 # Leverage Jupyter on your hardware